 Before you remove the 2145 uninterruptible power supply-1U (2145 UPS-1U), read all safety notices.

 Use the reference numbers in parentheses, for example (1), at the end of each notice to find the matching translated notice.
-For the translation of the danger, caution, attention notices, and the translation of the safety labels, see the IBM TotalStorage SAN Volume Controller: Translated Safety Notices.
+For all danger, caution, and attention notices, see the IBM System Safety Notices.